bytescale/bytescale-upload-widget-react/README.md

 - Powerful Rules Engine (Rate Limiting, Traffic Limiting, IP Blacklisting, Expiring Links, etc)
 - File Transformations (Image Resizing, Cropping, Optimization, etc)

-### Can I bring my own file storage?
+### 🔧 Can I bring my own file storage?

-Uploader's USP is to provide developers with the least amount of work possible, while remaining customizable.
+Uploader's USP is to provide the fastest way to integrate end-to-end file uploads into a web app, while remaining customizable.
 As such, Uploader will always be closely integrated with the Upload.io platform, and there are currently no plans to support custom backends.
 You may, however, sync files from your Upload.io account to a custom storage target.

 ## Contribute